jtam2204/Practice/README.md

-# simple calculator
+# practices
-simple calculator with only +,-,*,/ operators, no brackets
+1. simple calculator with only +,-,*,/ operators, no brackets